ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/hr_assistant.rst

 .. admonition:: Exercise

-   - Think of other important data that would be useful to have in the knowledge base for a food ordering use case.
+   - Think of other important data that would be useful to have in the knowledge base for an HR Assistant use case.
 Identify the ways that data could be leveraged to provide a more intelligent user experience.

    - When customizing the blueprint for your own app, consider adding additional employee information in the knowledge base.